 Childcare expenses – Last but not least, if you need to hire someone to look after your kids while you recover, you will be able to claim for this as well.

 No matter what type of accident you have been involved in, if you are planning on making food allergy compensation claims, you will obviously want to ensure you get the maximum amount you are entitled to.
 When it comes to making any type of case, this compensation is split into two parts – you have general damages, which is the money you receive to compensate your injuries, and you have special damages, which is the sum you will receive to compensate any financial losses.

 There are a couple of things you can do to make sure you get the maximum compensation possible.
 This includes…

 Claim as soon as you can – The sooner you claim, the better.
 Firstly, there is a three-year time limit on all personal injury claims.
 Three years may seem like a long time.
 However, this time frame must account for court proceedings.
 Not only this, but the sooner you claim, the quicker and easier it will all be.
-If you leave it two years, can you be sure that you will remember everything as well?
+If you leave it for 2 years, can you be sure that you will remember everything as well?
 Will you still be able to get a hold of your witnesses?